-Aside from the breathtaking cinemetography and engaging storyline, I was impressed with the wealth of knowledge share.
+Aside from the breathtaking cinemetography and engaging story line, I was impressed with the wealth of knowledge share.
 The episode covered history, language, art, and faith.
 Using live, on location footage, and Christian art masterpieces, we became first hand witnesses to the first Christian’s world.
-The depth of information was astounding and I found myself drawn in, captivated by this incomprable history lessons.
+The depth of information was astounding and I found myself drawn in, captivated by this incomparable history lessons.

 As we prgressed through the series, one of my favorite parts has been the episode on Paul’s journies.
 They were no longer just dots on a map.
 I felt a connection to how far and wide this great apostle had travelled.
 The wonders of the ancient world, like curing cement underwater, made it even more captivating.